apify/crawlee/docs/guides/getting_started.md

 with some parts replaced by wildcards (read <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions">regular expressions</a>).
 They are matched against URLs to find specific links, domains, patterns, file extensions and so on.

-In scraping, there usually are patterns to be found in the websites' URLs that can be leveraged to scrape only the pages we're interested in.
+In scraping, there are usually patterns to be found in website URLs that can be leveraged to scrape only the pages we're interested in.
 Imagine a typical online store.
 It has different categories which list different items The URL for might looks something like this:

 ```